Murree Wildlife Park

-Murree Wildlife Park is a Zoo located in Bansra Gali, in Murree Pakistan.
+Murree Wildlife Park is a wildlife park located in Bansra Gali, in Murree Pakistan.
 This Park was initially inaugurated under the National Development Scheme 'Development of Wildlife Park' in 1986.
 The wildlife park provides canteens and cafeterias for the tourists and visitors.

 Demographics

 The Murree Wildlife Park covers an area of 240 acres.

 Species list

 The wildlife park has the below listed species: